shawenyao/jekyll-now/_posts/2019-03-02-Three-Random-Variables.md

 Three random variables have the same pairwise correlation.
 What values can such correlation take?
 Obviously, 1 needs to be there, so is 0. -1 seems a stretch, but what about -0.9, -0.5 or even -0.0001?
 If one is negatively correlated with the rest two, is it necessary for the others to have positive correlation?

 To see the answer, I present two solutions in this post.
 Note that the absence of reference is by no means indicative of the idea's originality.
-In fact, I owe it to many of my friends and professors.
+In fact, I owe it to many of my friends and professors in the past.

 ## Problem Formulation
 Random variable $x$, $y$ and $z$ have the same pairwise correlation $\rho$.
 Find the upper and lower bound of such $\rho$.

 ## Solution 1: the Algebraic Approach
-The correlation matrix of random variables $x$, $y$ and $z$ can be written as:
+The correlation matrix of $x$, $y$ and $z$ can be written as:

 $$
 M = \begin{bmatrix}